-Study suggests new source of kidneys for transplantMay 20th, 2013 in Medical research /
+Study suggests new source of kidneys for transplantMay 20, 2013 in Medicine & Health / Medical research

 Nearly 20 percent of kidneys that are recovered from deceased donors in the U.S. are refused for transplant due to factors ranging from scarring in small blood vessels of the kidney's filtering units to the organ going too long without blood or oxygen.
 But, what if instead of being discarded, these organs could be "recycled" to help solve the critical shortage of donor organs?